RaenonX-DL/site-devops/DEPLOY-POST.md

 For example, if the IP of the VM is `10.0.0.1` and the domain is `domain.com`, setting `Name` as `subdomain` and `Content` as `10.0.0.1` allows the user on the internet to connect to the VM using `subdomain.domain.com`.

+## Create util aliases

+Copy the file `samples/.bash_aliases` to the root directory of `deploy`.
+The file should located at `/home/deploy/.bash_aliases`.

+After this, run `source .bashrc` to load the changes.

+> This adds a command `fm` which simply output the current free RAM %.